dwdii/dwdii.github.io/_posts/2016-10-23-Digit-Recognition-with-Bootstrap-Aggregating.md

 Somewhat as expected, when additional submodels were included in the ensemble, the accuracy improved.
 At 15 submodels, everything else equal, the following results were observed (out of 10,000 test samples).
-Although maybe not statistically significant, the averaging technique seems to do slightly better than voting for this classification use cases.
+Although maybe not statistically significant, the averaging technique seems to do slightly better than voting for this classification use case.

 ```
 Bagging w/ Averaging